eduardocasino/kim-1-programmable-memory-card/tools/README.md

                                     indicating the data offset)
                         raw         Mainly for debugging purposes.
 This is the data in the format it is stored in the board and may change in future revisions.
                                     Each memory location is 16 bit wide.
-Bit 11 flags if the location is writable, Bit 0 flags if the location is enabled and Bits 11, 10, 6, 5, 4, 3, 2 and 1 are the data bits in reversed order.
+Bits 0 to 7 are the data bits.
+Bit 8 flags if the location is enabled and Bit 9 flags if the location is writable.
     -o/--output FILE    FILE to save the data to.
 Mandatory for binary formats (bin, prg, raw), it defaults to stdout for the rest
 ```